aajanki/ts2workflows/language_reference.md

 setName: const name = 'Bean'
 ```

-will be converted to a step with the label `setName`:
+is converted to a step with the label `setName`:

 ```yaml
 - setName: